Tanner-Smith-97/CydranIntelliSense/README.md

 # cydran-intellisense

-This is the README for your extension "cydran-intellisense".
+I made this for you...

 ## Features